- Chemical peels can be light, medium or deep.

 The safest at-home options are products found in pharmacies or beauty supply stores.
 Commonly found in the form of wipes, masks and serums, these products typically contain low concentrations of glycolic, lactic or salicylic acid.

-Though results from at-home products are not as dramatic as those from a professional peel, these products are less expensive than an in-office treatment and can improve your skin’s appearance if consistently incorporated into your skin care routine.
+Although results from at-home products are not as dramatic as those from a professional peel, these products are less expensive than an in-office treatment and can improve your skin’s appearance if consistently incorporated into your skin care routine.

 As an alternative to professional chemical peels, you can try at-home peeling agents found at pharmacies and beauty supply stores.
-These products require consistent use to see results but have a much lower up-front cost than an in-office treatment.
+These products require consistent use to see results but have a much lower cost than an in-office treatment.

 Consult with a dermatologist to find out what strength of chemical peel can best address your skin’s needs.